About Me

 with fire escapes in The Bronx

-I am a PhD candidate in the Physics and Astronomy department of the University of Pittsburgh interested in large scale statistical and physical modeling of dark matter halos and strong gravitational lensing phenomena.
-I was born in Albania but raised in The Bronx in New York City.
+I am a Ph.D. candidate in the Physics and Astronomy department of the University of Pittsburgh studying dark matter halos and strong gravitational lensing with expertise in machine learning, SQL, and large-scale statistical modeling.

-My non-academic interests include art and design, cooking and baking, rock and punk music, reading, and rock climbing.
+Some other background on me is that I was born in Albania but raised in The Bronx in New York City and my non-academic interests include art and design, cooking and baking, rock and punk music, reading, and rock climbing.

 Education: